HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="calc_operators.sql"
 ) }}

+Most calculations are very simple, with 99.5% of calculations involving up to 2 different units, 88.5% of calculations involving up to 2 operators and 99.4% of calculations involving one set of parentheses or fewer (3 out of 4 calculations include no parentheses at all).

 {# TODO(analysts): Figure out what happened to the 3+ label in this chart. #}
 {{ figure_markup(
   image="calc-complexity-units.png",